zergu/Vim-Project-Jumper/README.md

-Project-Jumper 0.1
+Project-Jumper
 ==================

 What is Project-Jumper?
 -----------------------

-Project Jumper is a Vim plugin which creates keyboard shortcuts for editing most common files or exploring most common directories.
-Currenty works only in Symfony 1.4 projects but I have plans to extend support to Symfony 2 and Rails 3.
+Project Jumper is a Vim plugin which creates keyboard shortcuts for editing most common files or exploring most common directories in Symfony 1 and 2 (work in progress) frameworks.

 Latest version
 --------------